 The paper towel method involves soaking paper towels in vinegar, wrapping them around the bar, then wrapping the towels with plastic wrap to prevent evaporation (or else you’ll just get more rust).

 Whatever way you decide to go at this, make sure you’re soaking the stuff for at least 4 hours.
 I let mine sit overnight.
 The longer it soaks, the more effective the vinegar will be and the less elbow grease you’ll have to put in.

-When you decide to take the bar out of the vinegar, you’ll have to work quickly to prevent flash rusting so get everything ready first.
-Have a hose nearby, mix up a baking soda and water solution (as much as you can dissolve) and have it ready in a spray bottle.
-You can also just dowse it in the powder if you want, but either way have the box of baking soda nearby in case you need more.
+Get everything ready first.
+When you decide to take the bar out of the vinegar, you’ll have to work quickly to prevent flash rusting.
+Have a hose nearby.
+Mix up a baking soda and water solution (as much as you can dissolve), and have it ready in a spray bottle.
+You can also just dowse it in the powder if you want.
+Either way, have the box of baking soda nearby in case you need more.

 Step 5: Blue the shaft (optional)

 This is a step I used on my older York bar because they used to blue the shafts at the factory, and I wanted it to match.
 It came out looking really sharp.
 And it’s pretty cheap.
 I think my little bottle of Blue cost me $8 at Wal-Mart and has enough for a few barbells in it.
 We’ll see how well it holds up in the future, but for now, it looks great.

 If you did the last step really really well, all you’ll have to do is rinse everything one last time.
 Use some degreaser to prep the surface, and some isopropyl alcohol to make sure it’s clean and super dry.